Peptide Fox

 GLP-1 agonists work—the appetite suppression is real, the deficit follows.
 But something is wrong with the outcomes.

 GLP-1 drugs create deficits by suppressing appetite.
 But a deficit is pressure, not direction.
-Without signals telling the body what to burn, it burns both fat and muscle.
+Without enough training signal, protein, recovery, and oxidation capacity, the weight lost can include too much lean tissue.

 Weight loss requires two axes working together: